 The use of fireplaces and uncertified wood stoves will be prohibited until the outlook for air quality improves.
-Households without an alternative heat source are exempted.
+Households without an adequate alternative heat source are exempted.

 VANCOUVER, Wash. - The Southwest Clean Air Agency (SWCAA) is issuing a Stage 1 Burn Ban effective at 5:00 p.m.
-Monday, December 12, 2011 for all of Clark County.
-Fine particle pollution levels rose quickly over the weekend due to continuing stagnant weather patterns.
-A stubborn high pressure system is forecast to reassert itself Monday night with evening inversions followed by limited daytime ventilation and dispersion through at least Wednesday, and possibly beyond.
-This stagnant weather pattern means that the use of all fireplaces and uncertified wood stoves and inserts is prohibited until the outlook indicates sustained air quality improvement and the Burn Ban is lifted.
-All outdoor burning is also prohibited during this Stage 1 Burn Ban, which will remain in place until further notice.
-If air quality continues to deteriorate, this Burn Ban may have to be upgraded to a Stage 2, which would prohibit all wood burning, including fireplaces, certified wood stoves, inserts and pellet stoves.
+Wednesday, January 11, 2012 for all of Clark County through 1:00 pm Saturday January 14, 2012.
+Stagnant weather patterns are forecast and fine particle pollution levels are expected to rise Wednesday night through Saturday morning.
+Evening inversions followed by poor daytime ventilation and dispersion is forecasted to continue causing continued levels of moderate to high fine particle pollution levels that will continue throughout the week and into the weekend.
+This stagnant weather pattern means that the use of all fireplaces and uncertified wood stoves and inserts is prohibited until Saturday afternoon when a front is forecasted to bring improved ventilation to the area.
+All outdoor burning is also prohibited during this Stage 1 Burn Ban.
+However, if air quality should continue to deteriorate, this Burn Ban may have to be extended or upgraded to a Stage 2, which would prohibit all wood burning, including fireplaces, certified wood stoves, inserts and pellet stoves.
 If wood burning is your only adequate source of heat, you are exempt and we ask that you burn as clean as possible.